-Your time away from home, which begins on the date and time you leave home and stops on the date and time you return to your home.
+Your time away from home, which begins on the date and time you leave your home for a destination more than 100 kilometres away and stops on the date and time you return to your home.

 Natural event

 An event caused by natural processes of the earth.
 Some examples of natural events are: